Hong Kong provides multiple and flexible pathways for local students to pursue post-secondary education.

 Academic Research

 The Government encourages academic research in the higher education sector.
 It provides research funding to the University Grants Committee (UGC)-funded universities annually.
 The UGC-funded universities receive recurring funding through block grants and earmarked research grants approved by the Research Grant Council (RGC), on a competitive basis.
-For details of the various funding schemes administered by RGC, visit: www.ugc.edu.hk/eng/rgc.
+For the details of the various funding schemes administered by RGC, visit: www.ugc.edu.hk/eng/rgc.

-The Research Endowment Fund (REF) was established in 2009 with an original endowment of HK$18 billion.
-In 2012, we injected a further HK$5 billion into the REF to provide additional research resources to the higher education sector, of which HK$3 billion is provided to support research projects of self-financing degree-awarding institutions.
+The Research Endowment Fund (REF) was established in 2009 with an original endowment of $18 billion.
+In 2012, we injected a further $5 billion into the REF to provide additional research resources to the higher education sector, of which $3 billion is provided to support research projects of self-financing degree-awarding institutions.
 A further injection of $3 billion was made in 2018 into the REF to generate investment income for providing tuition waiver for local students enrolled in UGC-funded research postgraduate programmes.
 In June 2019, the Finance Committee of the Legislative Council approved the proposed injection of $20 billion into the REF to substantially increase and provide sustainable research funding to the higher education sector with a view to fostering the scientific research ecosystem in Hong Kong.